Channelopathies & Metabolic Myopathies

 - Exercise intolerance: Myalgia, fatigue, and cramps within minutes of vigorous exercise

-- Second-wind phenomenon: Brief rest → able to resume exercise with less pain (switch from glycolysis to fatty acid oxidation)
+- Second-wind phenomenon: Brief rest → able to resume exercise with less pain (increased delivery of blood glucose and free fatty acids to working muscle — alternative fuel sources bypass the blocked glycogenolysis)

 - Myoglobinuria: Dark urine after intense exertion; risk of acute renal failure